StrikingLoo/strikingloo.github.io/wiki-articles/books/a-short-history-of-nearly-everything.md

 date: 2022-03-22
 title: "Notes from A Short History of Nearly Everything"
 tags: science, books, book, notes, ashone, geology, biology
-description: "Notes and excerpts from "A Short History of Nearly Everything", by Bill Bryson."
+description: "Notes and excerpts from 'A Short History of Nearly Everything', by Bill Bryson."
 ---

 # Notes and excerpts from "A Short History of Nearly Everything", by Bill Bryson